getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/sdk.md

 `integrations`:

 : _Optional_.
-A list of integrations with the platform or a framework that were explicitly actived by the user.
+A list of integrations with the platform or a framework that was explicitly activated by the user.
 This does not include default integrations.

 `packages`:

 : _Optional_.
 A list of packages that were installed as part of this SDK or the activated integrations.
 Each package consists of a `name` in the format `source:identifier` and a semver `version`.
-If the source is a git repository, a checkout link and git reference (branch, tag or sha) should be used.
+If the source is a git repository, a checkout link and git reference (branch, tag or SHA) should be used.

 ## Example